Articles Comments

 Dynamic Block Tutorial #2: Creating Column

-Let’s continue our dynamic block tutorial.
+Let’s continue our AutoCAD dynamic block tutorial.
 We have created a basic dynamic block tutorial by adding one stretch action to our wall block.
 We will discuss further about parameter properties in this post.

 Now let’s talk about what we want to achieve.
 We want one block that contain several column size.
 But column size is not supposed to be modified by freely stretching it.
 We have to limit the column minimum and maximum size.
 And we also have to set the increment value for this size, so the changes can be predictable.